zkry/asm-blox/README.md

   created.
 Back on the puzzle selection screen, you can view and open up saved files by pressing <kbd>RET</kbd> on the `[1]`-like text.

-  For the rest, you'll have to look at [the manual](./doc/asm-blox.pdf).
+  For the rest, you'll have to read [the manual](./doc/asm-blox.pdf).

-# Configuration

-  - `asm-blox-save-directory-name`: the directory in which all puzzles will be saved.